friendly/nestedLogit/docs/articles/ggeffects.md

 ## Overview

-The `ggeffects` package (**R-ggeffects?**; **ggeffects2018?**) provides a simple and unified interface for computing and plotting adjusted predictions and marginal effects from a wide variety of regression models.
+The `ggeffects` package (Lüdecke, 2018, 2025) provides a simple and unified interface for computing and plotting adjusted predictions and marginal effects from a wide variety of regression models.
 Its main function, [`predict_response()`](https://strengejacke.github.io/ggeffects/reference/predict_response.html), returns a tidy data frame of model predictions that can be plotted directly with a built-in